-I am a firm believer that when used properly, credit cards are a good financial tool to have at your disposal.
-Credit cards offer users a variety of benefits, including consumer protections such as fraud and theft protection, extended warranties, and the ability to dispute charges.
+I am a firm believer when used properly, credit cards are a good financial tool to have at your disposal.
+Credit cards offer users a variety of benefits, including consumer protections such as fraud and theft protection, extended warranties and the ability to dispute charges.

-In addition to these benefits, many credit cards offer a variety of rewards benefits including cash back, member rewards, airline miles, membership programs, and other discounts.
+In addition to these benefits, many credit cards offer a variety of rewards including cash back, member rewards, airline miles, membership programs and other discounts.
 These benefits can be very valuable, but I do not recommend using credit cards if you carry a balance.

 Featured Cash Back Credit Cards

 We have done some of the legwork for you – these credit cards all meet the criteria listed above and are good credit cards for military members.
 They offer a variety of cash rewards programs and are some of the best credit cards available.

 We have done our best to find a variety of cards, but it’s impossible to list every card on the market.
 Because of this, we have focused on the major credit card issuers and a few of the major military banks.
 What follows are some of the best cash back credit cards on the market.

 Best Cash Back Credit Cards for Military Members

 The Blue Cash Preferred Card from American Express offers an excellent rewards program, and while it does have an annual fee (), American Express waives annual fees for active-duty service members through the SCRA program (See Rates and Fees; terms apply).
 You will need to contact American Express for more information regarding waived fees.

 Blue Cash Preferred Card from American Express rewards program: